Real Toric Varieties: Interactions between their Geometry and their Topology: Toric Real Structures

 a decreasing bijection:

 and another decreasing bijection:

 Nonetheless, these bijections do not exploit all of the information contained in the fan.
 Let us consider the quotient set $C/\tau$.
 If $c$ is a cone of $C$, we denote its class in the quotient by $[c]$.
 One can check that the order relation of $C$ induces an order relation on the quotient.
-It parametrises the $T$-stable subvarieties of $X$ via a decreasing bijection:
+It parametrises the $T$-invariant closed subvarieties of $X$ via a decreasing bijection:

 Let us denote the closed subvariety associated to the class of a cone $c$ by $V[c]$.
-Its complexification is given by $V(c)\cup V(\tau(c))$, cf. $(\ref{eq:bij_subvar_cone_C})$.
+Its complexification is given by $V(c)\cup V(\tau(c))$, \textit{cf.} $(\ref{eq:bij_subvar_cone_C})$.
 Either the cone is invariant and it is a real toric variety under the action of the torus modulo isotropy, or it is not geometrically irreducible.
 If $c$ is not invariant there are two different cases in understanding the real locus of $V[c]$.
 Either $c+\tau(c)$ belongs to $C$ and then the real locus equals the real locus of the toric subvariety $V[c+\tau(c)]$, or it does not and the real locus is empty.
 We note that the filtration (\ref{eq:orb_filt}) is real.
 It is the complexification of the following filtration:

 for all $0\leq k\leq \dim X$.
 The graded pieces of (\ref{eq:orb_filt_R}) are decreasingly parametrised by $(C/\tau;\,\leq)$.
 The complexification of the piece associated to the class $[c]$ is the union of $T_\C$-orbits $O(c)\cup O(\tau(c))$ with induced real structure.
-The graded pieces of (\ref{eq:orb_filt_R}) observe following alternative: \begin{enumerate} \item[(i)] The cone $c$ is stable and the graded piece of its class is a principal homogeneous real toric variety under the action of the torus modulo isotropy; \item[(ii)] The cone $c$ is not stable and the graded piece of its class is isomorphic to $\G{\C}^k\rightarrow \Spec\,\R$.
+The graded pieces of (\ref{eq:orb_filt_R}) observe following alternative: \begin{enumerate} \item[(i)] The cone $c$ is invariant: the graded piece of its class is a principal homogeneous real toric variety under the action of the torus modulo isotropy; \item[(ii)] The cone $c$ is not invariant: the graded piece of its class is isomorphic to $\G{\C}^k\rightarrow \Spec\,\R$.
 In particular, the graded piece has no real point. \end{enumerate}